jptwining/Abundance-mediated-interaction-model/README.md

 **4. three_species_abundance_occupancy_occupancy_model_and_simulator_deer_liverfluke_moose_example.R**

 This script contains a data simulator and model for simulating a three species abundance model - modeling the abundance of the dominant species on occupancy of intermediate, and occupancy of subordinate, with additional interactions between occupancy of intermediae with the subordinate.
 The code is commented throughout to describe each part of the simulator and script.

+**5. occupancy_vs_abundance_mediated_interactions_model_and_simulator.R**

+This script contains a data simulator and model for simulating a two species occupancy abundance model with and fits models with interactions as a function of occupancy and as a function of abundance.
+The code is commented throughout to describe each part of the simulator and script.

+**6. occupancy_abundance_model_three_species_simulator_and_model_variable_detection.R**

+This script contains a data simulator and model for simulating a three species abundance model - modeling the abundance of the dominant species on abundance of intermediate, and occupancy of subordinate, with additional interactions between abundance of intermediae with the subordinate.
+The code is commented throughout to describe each part of the simulator and script.

+**7. two_species_occupancy_abundance_simulator_spatially_varying_interaction_terms**

+This script contains a data simulator and model for simulating a two species occupancy abundance model with spatially varying interaction terms.
+The code is commented throughout to describe each part of the simulator and script.

 # The coyote-fisher-marten case study folder (./casestudy)